HomeLive WellHealthy LivingCan alcohol cause a miscarriage?

 Although the dangers of consuming alcohol during pregnancy are well known, it can often be a number of weeks between conception and a woman finding out that she is pregnant.

-A new study published in the American Journal of Obstetrics and Gynaecology examines the potential impact of alcohol consumption and whether drinking alcohol can cause miscarriage during these early weeks of pregnancy (1).
+A study published in the American Journal of Obstetrics and Gynaecology examines the potential impact of alcohol consumption and whether drinking alcohol can cause miscarriage during these early weeks of pregnancy (1).

 This study included newly pregnant women or women who were intending to become pregnant from eight cities across the United States.